 I’m not going to lie, I wanted a career!
 It was important to me, it was one of my life goals.
 Happy and content mum means equally happy and satisfied children!
 I wanted it all… excellent career while juggling childcare and home life.
 For the most part, it worked, after having my eldest (12) I had no choice but to return to full-time work.
 Unfortunately, mortgages don’t pay themselves!
 I was lucky my Mum worked afternoons, so she had my daughter all day on a Monday and every morning.
 It was a life saver, as my employer was far from flexible.
 Childcare was one of our most substantial expenses and even with my mum’s help, it was still over £800 a month!

 For three years, I worked up the career ladder, moved companies and continued to juggle family life.
-After having my son (8) things were going to be very different, he was born with Strep B and developed meningitis at three days old, please see my other post ‘My Son was Born with Strep B’.
+After having my son (9) things were going to be very different, he was born with Strep B and developed meningitis at three days old, please see my other post ‘Have you heard of strep b‘.

 It was a decision that I have never regretted.
 It gave me time with Thomas to attend his appointments, plan for his future and spend the time that I just wasn’t getting while I worked.
 I worked part-time for a hotel, working a couple of evenings around my husband.
 It worked for us at the time.

 Call me naive, but at this point, Thomas was still a toddler and developing averagely on time if not a little behind.
 He attended nursery two days a week, as I felt he still needed the social side of it and secretly I was hoping that once he was settled, I could get a part-time job and give up the evenings!
 Having taken the financial drop in pay, reducing the nursery costs, we lost most of our child tax credits.
 We muddled on for a few months until I cut nursery down to one day a week, it was pointless, but still, I wanted him to be like his sister and learn from others.